Hub-of-all-Things/doc/source/index.md

 ### Enabling/Disabling Accounts

-You can enable or disable any Direct Debit Account.
-To do this, you should make an API request using PUT to `/users/user/JavaUUID/enable` or `/users/user/JavaUUID/disable` endpoint to enable or disable the account respectively.
-Note that the API request body should be left empty and that JavaUUID is a `userId`.
+The `owner` enable or disable any Direct Debit Account.
+To do this, they should make an API request using PUT to `/users/user/UUID/enable` or `/users/user/UUID/disable` endpoint to enable or disable the account respectively.
+Note that the API request body should be left empty and that UUID is a Universally Unique Identifier used for `userId`.

 > Example of enabling an Account: